 Only active, full-time NYC DOE employees in pedagogical titles, not affiliated with a non-DOE external education partner, may be considered DOE instructors.
 NYC DOE pedagogical employees who are eligible for a stipend have chosen to teach classes outside of their typical responsibilities and their assigned work hours as described in their job descriptions, and are not already receiving payment from another entity, including the United Federation of Teachers (UFT), for teaching the course.

-As noted under “Enrollment and Cancellations”, all in-service courses taught by active, full-time NYC DOE pedagogical employees require a minimum enrollment of eighteen (18) participants.
+As noted under “Enrollment and Cancellations”, all in-service courses taught by active, full-time NYC DOE pedagogical employees require a minimum enrollment of eighteen (18) participants as these instructors are paid a stipend directly by the NYC DOE.
 We will cancel courses with fewer than 18 participants at least one week before the registration deadline, and give participants the opportunity to receive refunds or transfer their ASPDP fees to an open class in the same semester.

 Please note the following policies for active, full-time NYC DOE pedagogical employees who are eligible for stipends from the NYC DOE.